ReadyTalk/jenkins-pipeline-dsl/README.md

 #ReadyTalk Jenkins DSL

-Built on top of the upstream netflix DSL, but otherwise represents a separate layer This ensures that we can swap out the underlying system somewhat, such as making use of the workflow plugin once it matures more.
+Built on top of the upstream Netflix DSL, but otherwise represents a separate layer This ensures that we can swap out the underlying system somewhat, such as making use of the workflow plugin once it matures more.